VladimirAlexiev/crunchbase-fibo/README.md

   - Complexity of competence questions
   - Ability of data consumers (query writers) to navigate the complex graph efficiently
   - Possibility to introduce some query abstractions or "facades" to simplify querying.
-    As such examples I can point out to GraphQL (e.g. as implemented over RDF by [Ontotext Semantic Objects](https://platform.ontotext.com/semantic-objects/) and CIDOC CRM Fundamental Relations search [@Alexiev2012-CRM-search; @Alexiev2013-CRM-reasoning].
+    As such examples I can point out to GraphQL (e.g. as implemented over RDF by [Ontotext Semantic Objects](https://platform.ontotext.com/semantic-objects/)) and to CIDOC CRM Fundamental Relations search [@Alexiev2012-CRM-search; @Alexiev2013-CRM-reasoning].

 Such calls rest ultimately with the Semantic Data Architect, who should evaluate the tradeoffs of different representations.